 9.9.x.8.C.
-Within 30 days of the deviation or at the time of the annual compliance test, whichever comes first, conduct a PM emissions compliance test to determine compliance with the PM emissions limit and to verify.
-Within 45 days of the deviation, you shall re-establish the CPMS operating limit.
-You are not required to conduct additional testing for any deviations that occur between the time of the original deviation and the PM emissions compliance test required under this subparagraph.
+Within 30 days of the deviation or at the time of the annual compliance test, whichever comes first, conduct a PM emissions compliance test to determine compliance with the PM emissions limit.
+Within 45 days of the deviation, the owner or operator shall re-establish the CPMS operating limit.
+The owner or operator is not required to conduct additional testing for any deviations that occur between the time of the original deviation and the PM emissions compliance test required under subdivision 9.9.x.